sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 test if they are active.
 It's really easy to experiment, and with the test suite you're likely to catch it if something breaks.

-It also provides many separately-choosable extensions.
-All of them are off by default, so unless you specifically turn them on the package follows all the normal rules.
+* Provides many separately-choosable extensions.
+All of them that affect what/how XML is parsed (as opposed, say, to added optional arguments to methods), are off by default.
+So unless you specifically turn them on the package follows all the normal rules.
 The mechanism for turning them on goes inside the document and ensures that an unaware XML processor will find a WF error and stop (rather than incorrectly processing a document that uses extensions).